hilarych/hilarych.github.io/README.md

 ## About Me

-I am a 6th-year PhD student studying geophysics and seismology.
+I am a 6th-year PhD student studying geophysics and seismology at Massachusetts Institute of Technology.

 My research interests are